GIScience/gis-training-resource-center/content/Module_2/en_qgis_data_sources_ex4.md

 __Aim of the exercise:__
 ^^^

-This exercise aims to show two ways how to get OpenStreetMap(OSM) as a vector file into QGIS.
-We will go through the workflow using Geofabrik, the HOT (Humanitarian OpenStreetMap Team) export tool and the QuickOSM QGIS-plugin.
+This exercise aims to show two ways how to get [OpenStreetMap (OSM)](https://www.openstreetmap.org) as a vector file into QGIS.
+We will use the [HOT Export Tool](https://export.hotosm.org/v3/) to download specific data from Open

 :::

 ::::{grid} 2
 :::{grid-item-card}
-__Type of trainings exercise:__
-^^^

-- This exercise can be used in online and presence training.
+__Larkana Flood Response Exercise Track__

+This exercise is part of the [Larkana Flood Response Exercise Track](https://giscience.github.io/gis-training-resource-center/content/Exercise_tracks/en_larkana_flood_response.html)

 :::

 :::{grid-item-card}
-__These skills are relevant for__
+__Competences covered in this exercise__
 ^^^
+- Export OSM data using the HOT Export Tool.

-- QGIS Essentials
+- Importing files into a QGIS project.
-- Finding and downloading relevant datasets and preparing them for further analysis
+- Adjusting the symbology of a layer.

 :::
 ::::